suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ## SUIT_Component_Reference

 The SUIT_Component_Reference describes an image that is defined by another manifest.
-This is useful for overriding the behaviour of another manifest, for example by directing the Recipient to look at a different URI for the image or by changing the expected format, such as when a gateway performs decryption on behalf of a constrained device.
+This is useful for overriding the behavior of another manifest, for example by directing the recipient to look at a different URI for the image or by changing the expected format, such as when a gateway performs decryption on behalf of a constrained device.
 The following CDDL describes the SUIT_Component_Reference.

 ~~~
 SUIT_Component_Reference = {